 As of August 2004 the 89th Military Police Brigade was at Camp Steel Dragon, Baghdad, Iraq.

 In November 2004, as part of an Army-wide effort to give its facilities around Baghdad friendlier connotations, and try to resolve the issue of constantly-changing facility names, Camp Steel Dragon was renamed Camp Honor.

 In January 2006, the Iraqi army took over control of FOB Honor from U.S. forces in another transfer of authority of U.S. bases to Iraqi control.
 This was the first transfer of authority within the Green Zone and increased the Iraqi forces presence and role in operations in central Baghdad.

-FOB Blackhawk is located within the International Zone in downtown Baghdad.
-It is situated near the Al-Rasheed Hotel.
-The conference area and outside courtyard are reported to be nice.
-There is also an excellent outdoor bread oven that is used often.
+FOB Blackhawk was located within the International Zone in downtown Baghdad.
+It was situated near the Al-Rasheed Hotel.
+The conference area and outside courtyard were reported to be nice.
+There was also an excellent outdoor bread oven that was used often.